jventura1738/COSC220/README.md

-# COSC220 : COMPUTER SCIENCE II (DATASTRUCTURES & ALGORITHMS)
+# COSC220 : COMPUTER SCIENCE II

 This is my repository for COSC220 - Datastructures & Algorithms.